commandus/wpn/README.md

 Option -u "https://ikfia-wpn.firebaseio.com" is not required.

-## Client push message using VAPID
+### Client push message using VAPID

 Send notification with -m option.

+By default uses auto-generated WPN keys, you can override them by following three options:

+- --private-key VAPID private key
+- --public-key VAPID public key
+- --auth-secret VAPID private key

+Print default WPN keys with use -y, --keys option.

-You need provide one or more recipient endpoints up to 100 (limited by system actually) in command line or from JSON file (with -j option).
+You need provide one recipient endpoint in command line or from JSON file (with -j option).

+Do not pass more than one endpoint.

 Also you need provide: